 CEVAW Conversations Podcasts

 What does ‘community-led’ violence prevention actually look like in practice?
-This episode explores three models at different scales: Dixie Link-Gordon's face-to-face work in Redfern Aboriginal community, Dr Zoe Bell's partnership with the Australian Rohingya Women's Development Organisation navigating displacement and statelessness, and Dr Jenny Anderson's city-wide Respect Ballarat saturation initiative.
+This episode explores three models at different scales: Dixie Link-Gordon's face-to-face work in Redfern Aboriginal community, Dr Zoe Bell's partnership with the Australian Rohingya Women's Development Organisation navigating displacement and statelessness, and Dr Jenny Anderson on Respect Ballarat, a nation-leading community model to prevent gendered violence.

 Alcohol and other drugs aren't just substances people use, they're tools perpetrators weaponise to extend control and abuse.
 In this episode, researchers and practitioners unpack substance use coercion: how it shows up in families' everyday lives, why it's so challenging to address, and what trauma-sensitive responses require.
 Essential listening for anyone working in child and family services, domestic violence support, or substance use treatment.